Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 The Lake Crescent area is open.
 This includes the Barnes Point area and restrooms as well as Bovee’s Meadow picnic area, Marymere Falls and Moments in Time trailheads.
 The Storm King and Fairholme boat launches are open.
 North Shore Picnic Area on Camp David Jr. Road is open.

-Lake Crescent Lodge is open.
+Lake Crescent Lodge is closed.
 Updates for operations are available on the concessioner's website.

-Log Cabin Resort, RV & Campground is open for the season.
+Log Cabin Resort, RV & Campground is closed for the season.
 Updates for operations are available on the concessioner's website.

-Fairholme Store is open for the season.
+Fairholme Store is closed for the season.
 See the concessioner's website for details.

 Sol Duc Valley

-Sol Duc Hot Springs RV Park and Campground is open.
-Updates for 2023 operations will be available on the concessioner's website.
+Sol Duc Hot Springs RV Park and Campground is closed.
+Updates for 2024 operations will be available on the concessioner's website.

 The Ozette area is currently open, including the Ozette Campground (primitive).
 All campsites are available on a first-come, first-served basis.